MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 #### Boxplots

   * As we have seen, an "easier" representation of ECDFs.
 Is based on making boxes that tell us about both center point and "spread" of the data
-  * First, we calculate the first quartile, the median and the third quartile
+  * First, we calculate the first quartile, the median, and the third quartile
   * Then we calculate the "inter-quartile range" (IQR): 3rd quartile -1st quartile
   * These will be used to draw a "box"
   * R can do that with a simple command: **boxplot()**